wbarnha/construct/docs/tunneling.rst

     d.build(dict(fields=dict(value={})))

 Data can also be easily compressed.
 Supported encodings include zlib/gzip/bzip2/lzma and entire codecs module.
 When parsing, entire stream is consumed.
 When building, it puts compressed bytes without marking the end.
-This construct should be used with :class:`~construct.core.Prefixed` or entire stream.
+This construct should be used with ``Prefixed`` or entire stream.

 >>> d = Prefixed(VarInt, Compressed(GreedyBytes, "zlib"))
 >>> d.build(bytes(100))